How are engineers jobless? Many factors contribute to jobless engineers. Engineers are not immune to job loss and hardships.

 - Constantly self-researches to learn more

-- Treats the job search like a job, by applying to 10 or more jobs a day across the country
+- Treats the job search like a job, by applying to 10 or more jobs daily across the country

 - Strengthens resume by learning new skills and taking online courses